Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-auth-credential-type-suffix" %} append `Credential` to the end of the custom credential type name.
 Note this must be singular, not plural.

-{% include requirement/MUST id="android-auth-provide-credential-constructor" %} define a constructor or factory for the custom credential type which takes in ALL data needed for the custom authentication class.
+{% include requirement/MUST id="android-auth-provide-credential-constructor" %} define a constructor or factory for the custom credential type which takes in ALL data needed for the custom authentication protocol.

 {% include requirement/MUST id="android-auth-provide-update-method" %} define an update method which accepts all mutable credential data, and updates the credential in an atomic, thread safe manner.

 {% include requirement/MUSTNOT id="android-auth-credential-set-properties" %} define public settable properties or fields which allow users to update the authentication data directly in a non-atomic manner.

 {% include requirement/SHOULDNOT id="android-auth-credential-get-properties" %} define public properties or fields which allow users to access the authentication data directly.
 They are most often not needed by end users, and are difficult to use in a thread safe manner.
 In the case that exposing the authentication data is necessary, all the data needed to authenticate requests should be returned from a single API which guarantees the data returned is in a consistent state.

+{% include requirement/MUST id="android-auth-provide-client-constructor" %} provide service client constructors or factories that accept all supported credential types.

 Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
 Connection strings are generally good for getting started as they are easily integrated into an application by copy/paste from the portal.
 However, connection strings are considered a lesser form of authentication because the credentials cannot be rotated within a running process.